Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 (Only the highlighted lines need to be added.)

-Our ``view.pt`` template will look something like this when we're done:
+Our ``tutorial/tutorial/templates/view.pt`` template will look something like this when we're done:

 .. literalinclude:: src/authorization/tutorial/templates/view.pt
    :emphasize-lines: 41-43